 Early June: Joan spends a weekend in Paris, France.

-July: Joan appears in the July edition of "Holiday" Magazine (Vol. 30 No. 1) wearing a green gown by designer Scaasi.
+July: Joan appears in the July edition of "Holiday" magazine (Vol. 30 No. 1) wearing a green gown by designer Scaasi.
 The photo is from a photo shoot taken in Joan's Fifth Avenue apartment earlier in the year.

 July: Upon Joan's insistence, filmmaker Robert Aldrich buys the book rights to "What Ever Happened To Baby Jane?" for $17,500, with Joan and Bette Davis in mind for the lead roles.

 September 12: Joan hosts a special gala preview for artists Margaret and Walter Keane at 798 Madison Avenue.
 The art collection is open to the public beginning September 13th.

 Mid-September (#1): Joan attends a performance of the musical "Carnival" at the Imperial Theater in New York City.
 After the show, Joan telephones the show's star, Anna Maria Alberghetti, to congratulate her on her performance.

 October 9: Joan attend the annual meeting of the Pepsi-Cola board.

-Early November: Joan travels to Los Angeles.
+Early November: Joan travels to Los Angeles, California.

-Late November: Joan hosts an opening for artist Margaret Keane in New York where Keane unveils her oil painting of Joan.
+Late November: Joan hosts an opening for artist Margaret Keane in New York City.
+During the opening, Margaret Keane unveils her oil painting of Joan.